LaudateCorpus1/antichrist-3/README.md

-# Antichrist sms bobmer for android.ONLY RUSSIANS NUMBER
+# Antichrist sms bobmer for android.ONLY RUSSIAN NUMBERS
 Telegram channel of the developer of this bomber->https://t.me/antichristone